This guidance is for those employers who HM Revenue & Customs (HMRC) have agreed can send their PAYE information on paper.

 You don't need to keep a copy of the Employer Annual Return (forms P35 and P14).
 But you do need to keep a copy of the records you used to prepare and file your return so that you are able to provide supporting evidence if HMRC asks for it.

-Even if you kept paper PAYE payroll records you still don't have to keep paper copies of your Employer Annual Return (forms P35 and P14).
+If you kept paper PAYE payroll records you still don't have to keep paper copies of your Employer Annual Return (forms P35 and P14).
 If you do wish to keep paper records you can download a copy of the form P35 and forms P14 to record the information you wish to keep.

 Question six in Part three of the P35 Employer Annual Return - Are you a Service Company?